MV Agusta F4 series: F4 Claudio

 The F4 Claudio, named after Claudio Castiglioni, was released in November 2018 at EICMA.
 It is a limited edition model based on the F4 RC and marks the last update that will be given to the F4 series due to the Euro4 emissions laws.
 It shares many of the features seen on the MV Agusta model that competes in the World Superbike Championship.
 The engine has titanium connecting rods, the crankshaft has been specifically designed and balanced, and the combustion chamber is fitted with radially-set valves.
 In track set-up, claimed maximum power is rated at 158 kW at 13,600 rpm, with a peak torque of 115 Nm at 9,300 rpm.
 In standard road-legal set-up, maximum power still rated at 153 kW.

-The F4 Claudio uses dual exit titanium SC-Project racing exhaust system with a dedicated control unit.
+The F4 Claudio uses exclusively dual exit titanium SC-Project racing exhaust system with a dedicated control unit.
+Also equipped with an AiM MXS racing dashboard with data acquisition, integrated GPS and dedicated software.
 There is a wide range of electronics with four maps on offer, which can be selected instantaneously via the racing push-buttons.
-The braking system includes Brembo Stylema 4-piston Monobloc radial calipers with dual 320 mm front disc brakes, and Öhlins shock absorbers.
+The upgrade also includes Brembo T-Drive floating dual 320 mm front disc brakes, and Black Öhlins NIX30 shock absorbers.

-Carbon fiber has been used extensively to keep the bike's weight low, including a full carbon fiber fairing and lightweight carbon wheels.
+Further, More carbon fiber has been used extensively to keep the bike's weight lower than F4 RC, including a BST full carbon fiber fairing and lightweight carbon wheels.
 The weight figure stands at 174.5 kg dry with the race kit on, and 183 kg in street trim.
 The bolts and screws are made from titanium, with CNC-machined aluminium alloys used extensively on functional components such as the triple clamp, height-adjustable footpegs, brake and clutch levers, and brake fluid reservoir plugs and filler cap.
 The F4 Claudio is limited to 100 bikes, with the price starting from $83,000.